This is a shorter version of our complete Best Drones list on Drone Rush.

 There are many trade-offs when you look at a racing drone.
 These machines are built for speed, extreme maneuverability and short distance operations for a race that lasts a little more than five minutes.
 A fun alternative to this drone is the Fat Shark 101 race trainer.

 Racing drones are like computers.
 You can buy great ones off the shelf, but the very best around are built from scratch with individually sourced components.
 Further, every race course and league offers different challenges for your drone, the winner today may be the worst possible machine for the race tomorrow.
 Walkera has a decent line of ready-to-fly drones that you can choose from, great starter machines to get into the hobby before you start building your own from scratch, and the Walkera F210 is one of the best they have to offer.

 Few drones on the market fold as compact and offer as many advanced flight features as the DJI Mavic Air.
 Make no mistake, DJI’s consumer-class drones offer mostly the same capabilities in the air, but none are as portable as the Mavic Air.
 If you are looking for a stable 4K camera in the sky, this is where you should start.
 Safe for the beginner pilot and advanced enough to keep hobby and most semi-pro photographers happy, this is the sort of drone most people can get behind.
 It folds down to fit in your palm, easily slides into a (larger) pocket or bag for travel and soars over 40mph when you want to have some fun.

-The DJI Mavic Air is probably the greatest bang for the buck you can find of any drone today.
+The DJI Mavic Air is probably the greatest bang for the buck 4k drone you can find of any drone today.

-Check out the DJI Mavic Air for $700 for the drone alone, or bump up to the DJI Mavic Air Fly More combo for $900 to get extra batteries, accessories and more.
+Check out the DJI Mavic Air from $680 for the drone alone, or bump up to the DJI Mavic Air Fly More combo for $849 to get extra batteries, accessories and more.

 Released in August 2018, the DJI Mavic 2 Pro is one of the best camera drones DJI has built.
 Considering DJI’s status in the industry, we’d say that makes the Mavic 2 Pro one of the best camera drones on the market, period.
 The Mavic 2 series includes the Mavic 2 Zoom and the Mavic 2 Pro, which only differ in their cameras.
 The Zoom model offers a 2x optical zoom from its 1/2.3-inch camera sensor and the Pro model rocks a full 1-inch sensor built by Hasselblad.